lizzieinvancouver/nsercallianceSNSF/_README.md

 https://www.nserc-crsng.gc.ca/Innovate-Innover/AllianceInternational-AllianceInternational/Apply-Presenter_eng.asp

 ## To do items
+* Start a new application in the portal, carefully doing ONLY the sections required
-* Remember to remove links from final PDF (if I use the tex version)
+* Remember to remove links from final PDF (if I use the tex version) then put in Word
-* Submit an RFIP
+* Submit an RFIP (working on it)
+* Triple check the budget matches between excel and online form
+* Then check the budget matches between online form and justification

 ## Parts of app
 1) Personal data form with Common CV attachment (living hell: https://www.nserc-crsng.gc.ca/OnlineServices-ServicesEnLigne/instructions/100/100A_eng.asp)